 <Insert name of facility> may utilize current protocols and processes in response to emergency events with the goal of providing essential care while maximizing valuable resources and staff during a crisis.

-If <Insert name of facility> is receiving patients/residents from a disaster stricken area or from a sister facility in an evacuation zone, the following steps may be taken to ensure our facility is ready:
+If <Insert name of facility> is receiving patients/people supported from a disaster stricken area or from a sister facility in an evacuation zone, the following steps may be taken to ensure our facility is ready:

 Communicate with the sending facility (if applicable), LA County Department of Public Health, Health Facilities Inspection Division (DPH HFID) and local responders, as appropriate.